tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 To install the module manually, or if you are using an earlier version of PowerShell that doesn't support Install-Module, simply download the module from GitHub, and copy the ComputerCleanup folder into your Modules folder.

-If you're not sure where your Modules folder is, open up a PowerShell prompt and type $env:PSModulePath.
+If you're not sure where your Modules folder is, open up a PowerShell prompt and type `$env:PSModulePath`.

 ## Functions\Public